 During the 2021 calendar year, RiverTree focused on options trading with ETFs (exchange-traded funds) and income strategies intended to generate income with limited risk.
 Interest rates were in the United States for several years, fixed-income investments had poor returns, and options income strategies provided a considerable opportunity to generate income and conserve principal.

 In 2022, a number of factors changed in the US economy and financial markets.
 These changes included increasing core inflation, Federal Reserve revisions to quantitative easing policy, a series of increases to the Federal Funds interest rate, and geopolitical risk in Eastern Europe.
-Unfortunately, it became more difficult to reliably “write or sell” an options contract, and then hold it until expiration.
-In response to the new trading environment, RiverTree will be adjusting its approach to options trading.
-These changes will be reflected in the Trade Log and various website articles over the next few weeks.
+It became more difficult to consistently “write or sell” an options contract, and then hold it until expiration.
+In response to the new trading environment, RiverTree is adjusting its options trading strategy.
+These changes will be reflected in the Trade Log and various website articles over the next few weeks and months.